-- These are Amtrak stops that connect you to other Amtrak trains or locations that are not serviced by rail
+- Amtrak stops that connect you to other Amtrak trains or locations without rail service.

 - The stops may be at a station with train service, a station with an agent but no train service, or are just a street sign like a bus stop.

-For more information on traveling check out this page.
+For more information on traveling on Amtrak, check out this page.